marianoguerra/little-riak-core-book/source/riak_core_security.rst

 Source
 ......

-The source where the user is authenticating, it can be an ip or something else, you can allow a user to authenticate from a source but not another.
+The source where the user is authenticating, it can be an IP or something else, you can allow a user to authenticate from a source but not another.

 Extra Features
 --------------

 * Certificate Authentication
-* Plugable Authentication
+* Pluggable Authentication

 API Overview
 ------------